 The bottom line?
 Sean, for the length of his career, has been helping emerging middle-market clients acquire more and more profitable customers.
 While the principles he uses work in almost any industry, Sean has particular experience in manufactured goods, professional services, carpet, software, and healthcare equipment.
 Sean's core principle applied: ``Few companies fail for lack of quality products or services.
 Most companies fail for a lack of revenue.
 If nothing gets sold, nothing else really matters.”

-Every marketer when asked for previous clients will pull out the biggest names they ever worked with.
-For him it’s Georgia Pacific, the Southeastern Conference (yes the college sport empire), BBVA Compass (one of the largest banks on the globe) and a few other attention getters.
+Every marketer, when asked for a list of representative clients, will pull out the biggest names in their portfolio.
+For Sean, it’s Georgia Pacific, the Southeastern Conference (yes the college sports empire), BBVA Compass (one of the largest banks on the globe) among other attention getters.

 Mac is also an expert in brand development.
-He’s been at FitzMartin for 16 years, and has worked with countless clients to articulate the heart of their brands in a clear and compelling manner.
+He’s been at FitzMartin for 20 years and has worked with countless clients to articulate the heart of their brands in a clear and compelling manner.
 An award-winning Creative Director, Mac has been recognized on numerous occasions by the Advertising Federation and the Business Marketing Association.

 “It’s about trust,” Anna says.
 “And you can only earn trust.
 It’s my job to make our clients look great, to make their jobs easier and, of course, to help them create the kind of marketing that sells more.
 In the end, that’s what matters.”